By

 About the author

-A native to San Francisco, Alastair Bland is a freelance journalist who writes about water policy in California, rivers and salmon, marine conservation and climate change.
-His work has appeared at NPR.org, Smithsonian.com, Yale Environment 360 and News Deeply, among many other outlets.
-When he isn't writing, Alastair is likely riding his bicycle uphill as fast as he can.
+A resident of Sonoma County, Alastair Bland is a freelance journalist who writes about water policy in California, rivers and salmon, marine conservation, and climate change.
+His work has appeared at CalMatters, NPR.org, Smithsonian.com, Yale Environment 360, and the East Bay Express, among many other outlets.
+When he isn't writing, Alastair can often be found riding a bicycle, pulling weeds from his garden, and holding his breath underwater.

 Articles by Alastair Bland